 Saida: We go [to the Coach store], [we return it.]
-This is the lady [that was there before.]
-Sorry for her! [laughs] Next day again, we are now going to buy the purse.
+This is the lady [who looked at us strangely.]
+Sorry for her! [laughs] Next day again, we are now going to buy [another] purse.
 We are walking along.
 "Hey, see that purse? [a different purse that was not at the store before] It's coming back again."
 And then I buy that one.
 The smaller one.

-This narrative illustrates some of the strategies Saida uses to claim power and reject stereotypes within American consumer settings.
-First, with the purchase of a high-cost status symbol-a Coach bag-Saida asserted both knowledge of American fashion and her financial ability to participate in the more exclusive arenas of American consumerism.
-The second assertion is important because Saida often perceives that American salespeople suspect she is unable to afford the merchandise she is browsing.
+This narrative illustrates some of the strategies Saida uses to claim power and reject stereotypes in American consumer settings.
+First, with the purchase of a high-cost status symbol-a Coach bag-Saida asserted her knowledge of American fashion and her financial ability to pay for high-end items.
+(The second assertion is important because Saida often perceives that American salespeople suspect she is unable to afford the merchandise she is browsing.)
 Moreover, by choosing which salesperson to purchase the purse from, and by returning it and buying a different one, Saida demonstrates her familiarity with American shopping rules and her ability and willingness to manipulate them.
 She is not ignorant of the system or desperate to make a certain purchase; instead she sees herself as a flexible player in a bid for power.

-Fluency in American consumer culture hassocial implications, and women who can manipulate this knowledge feel they gain control over certain social relations.
+Fluency in American consumer culture had social implications, and women who can manipulate this knowledge feel they gain control over certain social relations-in other words, this familiarity generates agency and social power.
 Moreover, consumption allows East African Muslim women to interact with American culture in a way that dress precludes.
+As consumers, women can navigate American consumerism on an individual level.
 While dress positions women as part of a community-Muslims, with respect to non-Muslims-shopping allows them to engage American consumerism as individuals, and to demonstrate acculturation and social power.
+Whether Somali malls afford women the same opportunities to interact with social structures as individual agents is less clear.